Summary

 -

-Asset packs: 52 playing cards
+52 playing cards

 Plugins used: CodeMonkey Utils, Custom Hierarchy, Editor Toolbox, LeanTween, PlayerPrefsEditor, TextMesh Pro and Ult Events